 Who Should Apply?

-If you have completed an Associate’s degree in Applied Science (AAS) in a technology-related field, with a minimum GPA of 2.0, and have been out of high school seven or more years – this degree is designed for you!
+If you have completed an Associate’s degree in Applied Science (AAS) in a technology-related field, this degree is designed for you!

 Why This Degree Now?